masqueworks/masqueworks.github.io/docs/controls.md

 ## Control Groups

-- **Simple Fader** – Controls a single channel.
+- **Simple Fader** â€“ Controls a single channel.
-- **Color Fader** – Controls multiple channels, such as RGB.
+- **Color Fader** â€“ Controls multiple channels, such as RGB.
 Shows the mixed color and the individual RGB colors.
 The expanded view shows a list of color options.
 - **Video Fader** - Shows customized controls for Video playback.
 - **Audio Fader** - Shows customized controls for Audio playback.
 Includes Pan, Pitch, and Gain controls.